AmiMappy/afterschool/README.md

 A simplistic school related Q&A forum.

-## Designing pending, help needed

-## Agenda
+## About
-1. Points system: earn points upon asking, answering and getting you answer validated.
+1. Points system: earn points upon asking, answering and getting your answer(s) validated.
+2. Use points at your school(fests, clubs etc.)

+## For Developers
+1. Made with :heart: with Angular
+2. Firebase too
+3. You don't have to know either to contribute!
+Let me know if something is wrong or could be done better, write documentations and tutorials, just do anything in your might to make it a better and efficient experience for its users.
+4. Try helping with as many issues as possible

+## Pending
+1. Images with repies: Currently images can only be uploaded with questions.
-2. Images with replies
+2. Designing